James Dickey (basketball, born 1996)

-James L. Dickey III (born November 28, 1996) is an American basketball player who plays the power forward and center positions.
-He plays for Prometey of the Latvian-Estonian Basketball League and the EuroCup.
+James L. Dickey III (born November 28, 1996) is an American basketball player for the Pelita Jaya of the Indonesian Basketball League (IBL).
+He plays the power forward and center positions.
 He played college basketball for the University of North Carolina at Greensboro, with whom he was the 2017–18 Southern Conference Defensive Player of the Year.
 During his college career he led the Southern Conference once in rebounds, and twice in blocked shots.